 Instances per project

-By default, you can have up to 40 instances per project per region.
+By default, you can have up to 40 instances per project.
 If you need more, file a support case to request the increase.

 Cloud SQL for PostgreSQL connection limits